makeyourownmaker/OscarsPredictions/README.md

 competitor.
 The BT model can be expanded by pairing the likelihood with a prior to produce a Bayesian model which allows inference for future competitions.
+A paired-comparison model is an obvious choice for the Oscars competition.
+I am not aware of anyone who has used the BT model to predict the Oscars.

 One potential disadvantage of BT models is they do not permit draws.
 This does not affect Oscar rankings where do not want, and should not have, draws.

-Here I present a BT model for "team"-based competitions where teams consist of multiple "players", where teams are nominees and players are variables.
+Here I present a BT model for "team"-based competitions where teams consist of multiple "players", where teams are nominees and players are explanatory variables.
 Each player has an ability and the team's ability is assumed to be additive on the log odds scale.
 Interaction effects are ignored for now.
 Both player and team rankings can be estimated using [stan](https://mc-stan.org/).